interaction-lab/HARMONI/harmoni_common_lib/README.md

 hw_control = HardwareControl()
 ```
-Subclasses:
+Subclasses: \
-@name: the name of the hardware element, will be the name of the server
+@name: the name of the hardware element, will be the name of the server \
 @service_manager: service managers should have the following fuctionality:

     service_manager.test() # sends default or example action
     service_manager.do(data) # processes data and does action
-            service_manager.reset_init() # Resets hardware variables to initial state
+    service_manager.reset_init() # Resets hardware variables to initial stat
     service_manager.action_completed# True if action completed
     service_manager.cont = Bool # Used IF logic can dictate control flow
     service_manager.result_msg = String #